Search

 Course details may be subject to change.

-The programme is regulated by Social Work England.
-We only accept applications for Social Work through UCAS - Apply now
+We only accept applications for Social Work through UCAS – please follow the link for further information: APPLY NOW

 Entry Criteria

-• Hold GCSE English and Mathematics at grade C/4 or above (or equivalent)
+• GCSE in English language and Mathematics Grade C/ 4 or above (or equivalent level 2 i.e., functional skills).

-• Have a clear Disclosure and Barring Check (DBS)
+• a satisfactory Disclosure and Barring Check (DBS)*.

 Additional Costs